RdrigoE/insaflu_snakemake/README.md

 ### You must keep the fasta identifier equal to the GenBank Locus
    ">ON563414" == "LOCUS       ON563414"

 ## Run your project or analyse your samples with the following command:
-   `$ cd workflow`

    `$ snakemake -c {threads} --use-conda`
    If it doesn't work there is an alternative:
    `$ snakemake -s workflow/Snakefile --use-conda --cores {threads}`